 Why isn’t Zotero detecting my existing Google Docs citations?

 - Use the Google Docs version history and restore to an earlier version of the document before the citation was unlinked.
 The version history can be found under Google Docs → File → Version History → “See version history”.
+Note that the warning about unlinked citations will show up on the next operation after the operation that caused the problem, so restoring to a previous version that doesn't immediately show citations as unlinked isn't sufficient — you need to press Refresh in the Zotero menu and confirm that the warning doesn't reappear.
+If it does, revert to an earlier version.

 - Use the Zotero plugin to reinsert the missing unlinked citations.

 If all your collaborators have the Zotero Connector installed but you still see citations becoming unlinked, try to identify the actions that lead to the links breaking via the Google Docs version history and post details to the Zotero Forums.
+Again, be sure to press Refresh after restoring to confirm that the citations aren't already unlinked in that version.

 For information regarding other word processor plugins, see Existing Citations Not Detected.